-We propose to use reputational incentives arising from regulatory assessment of business plan quality, with potentially a role for financial incentives.
-We do not feel, at this stage, that some of the procedural incentives used by other regulators (e.g. 'fast tracking') are appropriate for or proportionate to SONI.33
+We propose to use reputational incentives arising from regulatory assessment of business plan quality.
+We do not feel, at this stage, that some of the procedural incentives used by other regulators (e.g. 'fast tracking') are appropriate for or proportionate to SONI.34